Boat Ramp Parking

 Daily Parking Fees

-• The daily parking fee at Fort De Soto Park is $5 for a vehicle without a trailer.
+• Fort De Soto Park: $6 for a vehicle without a trailer.

-• License plate data for Annual Parking Pass holders will be uploaded daily.
+• License plate information for Annual Parking Pass holders is uploaded daily.

-• Government vehicles entering areas for official business purposes do not have to pay a parking fee.
+• Government vehicles entering areas on official business are not required to pay parking fees.

 Fees for Annual Boat Ramp Parking Passes